CrowdHailer/raxx/README.md

 #### Client streaming

-The `Upload` server writes data to a file as it becomes available.
+The `Upload` server writes data to a file as it is received.
 Only once the complete request has been received is a response sent.

 ```elixir